Assault On a Public Official – California Penal Code 217.1(a)

 Perhaps we can make an argument there is insufficient evidence to prove intent.

-Another possible defense includes making an argument that while you did make harsh gestures or language, you didn't make any attempt to harm them.
+Another possible defense is to argue that while you did make harsh gestures or language, you didn't attempt to harm them.

-Our attorneys might be able to successfully negotiate with the prosecutor to get the charged reduced to a lesser offense or obtain a case dismissal through prefiling intervention.
+Our attorneys might be able to successfully negotiate with the prosecutor to reduce the charges to a lesser offense or obtain a case dismissal through prefiling intervention.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced lawyers.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact our office for a free case consultation at (424) 372-3112.